f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/open-api-protection/Readme.md

 tree
 ```

-If you do not have it installed, you can first run:
+If you do not have it installed, you can first run the following command:

 ```bash
 sudo apt install tree
 ```

-The `tree` command will show the following repo structure, consisting of the Jenkins file, automation folder, swagger file to be installed, folder with application sources:
+The `tree` command will show the following repo structure that includes Jenkins file, automation folder, swagger file to be installed, and folder with application sources:

 ```bash
 .